MicrosoftDocs/power-automate-docs/articles/desktop-flows/premium-features.md

 |Customer support|Receive prompt technical assistance from a Microsoft support professional.|[Power Automate support](https://make.powerautomate.com/support/)|
 |Work queues|Use work queues to store, prioritize, distribute and process work items.| [Learn more about work queues](work-queues.md)|

+1.

 > [!IMPORTANT]
 >
 > - Unattended desktop flow executions require the Power Automate Process plan (previously named Power Automate per flow).
 > - AI Builder is licensed as an add-on for existing subscription plans.
 A certain number of AI Builder credits are included in the Power Automate Premium plan (previously Power Automate per user with attended RPA).

-## Plans that provide entitlements for the premium RPA features
+## Licenses that provide entitlements for the premium RPA features

+Compare license entitlements [here]](/power-platform/admin/power-automate-licensing/types#compare-power-automate-licenses).

-### Trial plan
+### Trial license

-The Power Automate for desktop free trial plan is available for 90 days.
+The [Power Automate Trial](/power-platform/admin/power-automate-licensing/deep-dive-on-specific-license#power-automate-trial-license) user license has a 90 days lifetime.
 Free users in an organization can sign up for this trial through the **Start trial** option found within the **Go premium** section of Power Automate for desktop or the **desktop flows** sections of the Power Automate portal.
 Free users are also prompted to start a trial while they attempt to add the **Run a flow built with Power Automate for desktop** action in a cloud flow.

-### Standalone plan
+### Power Automate Premium license

-The Power Automate Premium plan (paid or trial, previously Power Automate per user with attended RPA) gives full access to all RPA premium features and benefits.
+The [Power Automate Premium](/power-platform/admin/power-automate-licensing/deep-dive-on-specific-license#power-automate-process-license) license gives access to all RPA premium features (except unattended RPA & hosted RPA).
 Both Power Platform admins and individual users and makers can purchase licenses for Power Automate.
 You can find more information about purchasing Power Automate licenses in [Buy Power Automate licenses](/power-platform/admin/power-automate-licensing/buy-licenses).

-### Pay-as-you-go plan
+### Pay-as-you-go

 Pay-as-you-go is a new way to pay for Power Automate using an Azure subscription.
 This allows you to get started building and sharing flows without any license commitment or upfront purchasing.
 Desktop flow users in a pay-as-you-go-enabled environment have access to most of the premium features listed above in the scope of that specific environment.
 You can find more information regarding the pay-as-you-go plan in [Pay-as-you-go plan](/power-platform/admin/pay-as-you-go-overview).